Hello old friend.

 The first step came in the fall of 2021.

-I went back to school, enrolling in the University of Arizona’s Design Arts & Practices program with a Content Creation minor.
+I decided to go back to school, enrolling in the University of Arizona’s Design Arts & Practices program with a Content Creation minor.
 I love what I’m learning.

 It will take time to finish my degree, but in the meantime, I have started creating again.
 I’m back to writing and photographing and videographing and editing.
 I don’t want to lose the skills honed over my twenty-four-year career.